cixel/config/README.md

   to manage it entirely, because I like the update frequency I get with :PlugUpdate (especially for vim-go), but it means nix rollbacks won't do anything for nvim.
-* when starship merges formatting to master, drop the custom build